Brittain-Garvin House

 The Brittain-Garvin House, at 411 North 9th St. in Duncan, Oklahoma, was built around 1916.
 It was listed on the National Register of Historic Places in 2000.
 The listing included three contributing buildings and a contributing object.

 It is a two-story, Prairie School house.
 It is roughly L-shaped and has a porte cochere.
-It was expanded and wooden awnings were added around 1937.
+The house was expanded and wooden awnings were added around 1937.
+It is named after its first owner, dry goods merchant Walter Brittain, who lived with his family at the house during the 1920's.